wltrimbl/2014-01-08-iastate/lessons/swc-testing/R-testing.md

    [1] TRUE

 If you are integrating this function in a part of a package you are writing to R, because you named this function with the prefix "test_...", it would get checked during the package install.
 More information on this can be found here:  http://www.bioconductor.org/developers/unitTesting-guidelines/.
+You can also imagine requiring that a test passed (e.g., with an if loop), requiring that test functions passed prior to proceeding in a script.